ssec/polar2grid/py/polar2grid/doc/source/compositors.rst

     Compositor's require a specific set of products to complete their calculations.
 If any required information is missing then the compositor will fail.

 Compositors that come with Polar2Grid are described below.
-For information on creating your own custom RGB see the :doc:`Developer's Guide <dev_guide/compositors>`.
+Instructions for creating your own custom RGB composite are also below.

 .. note::